Haywhyprime88/Kultra-Mega-Stores/README.md

         FROM [KMS Sql Case Study]
         GROUP BY Product_Category
         ORDER BY Total_Sales DESC;

+   Technology has the highest sale with	5,984,248 sold

 ________________________________________
 2. Top 3 and Bottom 3 Regions by Sales